 Day 3: Tokyo

 Tokyo has some fabulous places to walk in as Autumn approaches.
-You can imagine how the rich autumn colours contrast with everything around them in one of the worlds most populous cities.
-After breakfast we head our to wander through Tokyo’s fashionable Harajuku area and start with a visit to Meiji Shrine.
+You can imagine how the rich autumn colours contrast with everything around them in one of the world's most populous cities.
+After breakfast we head out to wander through Tokyo’s fashionable Harajuku area and start with a visit to Meiji Shrine.

 The Meji Shrine is an impressive Shinto shrine complex, providing a peaceful oasis in an otherwise bustling city.
 It is surrounded by a forest of evergreen trees and stroll gardens.